netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## YANG-Push

-A client MAY request that the updates for one or more YANG Push subscriptions are annotated with the txid values.
+A client MAY request that the updates for one or more YANG-Push subscriptions are annotated with the txid values.
 The request might look like this: